Summary of Private Thoughts Case of Hodges Family and Fire (Earl Bramblett)

 6. Drawing From the Garbage

 In Bramblett’s workplace dumpster, police found a drawing with some rough human drawings with a circle and pointing arrows.

 - a circle at the neck represents strangulation.

 These details about Hodges’s family were never released to the public.
 This simply means that it was only known to the culprit.

-Secondly, on handwriting examination, the examiner found similarities with Bramblett’s handwriting such as a very outsized, lowercase ‘k’ that resembles like a capital ‘R.’ and concluded that both may belong to Bramblett.
+Secondly, on handwriting examination, the examiner found similarities with Bramblett’s handwriting such as a very outsized, lowercase ‘k’ that resembles a capital ‘R’ and concluded that both may belong to Bramblett.